karanupd12/BlockTalkContracts/README.md

 # BLOCK TALK - Decentralized Chat Application

 BLOCK TALK is a next-generation decentralized chat platform built using blockchain technology to ensure full privacy, security, and control over conversations.
-The application is built using **React**, **Next.js**, **Hardhat**, and **Solidity smart contracts** and is integrated with MetaMask for secure authentication.
+The application is built using **React**, **Next.js**, tested and deployed using **Hardhat**, governed by strong **Solidity smart contracts** and is integrated with MetaMask for secure authentication.
 BLOCK TALK guarantees tamper-proof messaging, allowing users to experience a seamless, decentralized communication experience.

 ## Deployed On
 - **Network**: Polygon Emoy Testnet(Primary), LocalHost, base_sepolia